kzemek/snex/README.md

 ### `Snex.pyeval`

-The main way of interacting with the interpreter process is `Snex.pyeval`.
+The main way of interacting with the interpreter process is `Snex.pyeval/4` (and other arities).
 This is the function that runs Python code, returns data from the interpreter, and more.

 ```elixir